jennybc/googlesheets/vignettes/basic-usage.md

     - "list row: Row of cells in a worksheet, represented as a key-value pair, where each key is a column name, and each value is the cell value.
 The first row of a worksheet is always considered the header row when using the API, and therefore is the row that defines the keys represented in each row."
   * the __cell feed__: unconstrained access to individual non-empty cells specified in either Excel-like notation, e.g. cell D9, or in row-number-column-number notation, e.g. R9C4
     - "cell: Single piece of data in a worksheet."

-*note: current cell feed function doesn't support what we say above but it's still being brought back online; revise above when dust has settled.*

 *show how to iterate across worksheets, i.e. get cell D4 from all worksheets*